 Adults carry with them all the experiences they have had from birth forward, mixed with their understanding of themselves as extensions of the messages they were given about How to Be.
 This lens colors every part of how we operate in the world.
 Intense work of unpacking the stories we tell ourselves offers the opportunity for transformational growth.
 In building emotional strength to recognize the deep Knowing of your core self, you can begin to identify patterns of behavior that no longer serve you and begin to make meaning of your journey.
 Issues adults often present with include:

 • Life transitions

 • Separation or divorce and custody issues

 We learn how to be in relationship in childhood, and often, these templates are unhelpful, outdated, and chaotic.
 We bring what we observed with us into adulthood, as does our partner.
 We begin the dance of intimacy with each other.

-In couple therapy, it is imperative that both partners are present for each appointment; please bear this in mind when scheduling.
+In relationship therapy, it is imperative that both partners are present for each appointment; please bear this in mind when scheduling.